Top 10 Best Defensive Shooting Guards of All Time in NBA

 #1.
 Michael Jordan

-Inarguably the greatest player of all-time, Michael Jordan achieved everything there was to achieve in the NBA over the course of his memorable career.
+Inarguably the greatest player of all time, Michael Jordan achieved everything there was to achieve in the NBA over the course of his memorable career.

 Jordan finished his career with stunning averages of 30.1 points, 5.3 assists, and 6.2 rebounds per game.
-Although he is best known for his ability to take over games and dominate oppositions, he was also among the greatest defensive players of all time.
+Although he is best known for his ability to take over games and dominate opposition, he was also among the greatest defensive players of all time.

-Jordan averaged 2.3 steals and 0.8 blocks over the course of his career and was named to the All-Defensive First Team on nine separate occasions.
+Jordan averaged 2.3 steals and 0.8 blocks throughout his career and was named to the All-Defensive First Team on nine separate occasions.
 He’s also a one-time Defensive Player of the Year and 14-time All-Star.

 |